apify/crawlee/README.md

 Dataset is an append-only storage - you can only add new records to it but you cannot modify or remove existing records.

-When the dataset is stored in the Apify cloud, you can export its data to the following formats: HTML, JSON, CSV, Excel, XML and RSS.
+When the dataset is stored in the Apify Cloud, you can export its data to the following formats: HTML, JSON, CSV, Excel, XML and RSS.
 The datasets are displayed on the actor run details page and in the [Storage](https://my.apify.com/storage) section in the Apify app.
 The actual data is exported using the